 Dix v.
 Beretta

 Kenzo Dix was named for the Japanese characters for “health” and “creativity.”
 He was a 15-year-old Berkeley, CA, boy who enjoyed basketball and art.
 On May 29, 1994, Kenzo’s friend, 14, invited him over.
 His friend wanted to show Kenzo his father’s Beretta 92 Compact L handgun.
 He removed a clip of live rounds to replace it with an empty one.
-He didn’t realize there was still a bullet in the chamber when he pulled the trigger to show Kenzo.
+He didn’t realize there was nevertheless still a bullet in the chamber when he pulled the trigger to show Kenzo.
 The bullet went through Kenzo’s heart and killed him.

-As a result, legislation was passed in California requiring clear chamber-loaded indicators and mechanisms that make guns inoperable if bullet clips are removed.
-These life-saving features help prevent accidental murders like the one to which Kenzo Dix fell victim.
+As a result, legislation was passed in California requiring clear chamber-loaded indicators and mechanisms that make guns inoperable if bullet magazines are removed.
+These life-saving features help prevent accidental murders like the one to which Kenzo Dix tragically fell victim.